Wilhelm Ritterbusch

-Wilhelm (Willi) Friedrich Adolf Ritterbusch (3 July 1892, Werdau, Germany – 10 April 1981, Skelund, Denmark), was a Nazi Party political functionary.
+Wilhelm (Willi) Friedrich Adolf Ritterbusch (3 July 1892, in Werdau, Germany – 10 April 1981, in Skelund, Denmark), was a Nazi Party political functionary.
 Among other positions, he was the German Generalkommissar zur Besonderen Verwendung ("Commissioner-General for Special Duties"), directing the political affairs and propaganda in the occupied Netherlands from the middle of July 1943 until 7 May 1945, the end of World War II.

 Family

 Wilhelm Ritterbusch was a son of Hermann Ritterbusch a bricklayer from Zschakau (now Beilrode) a municipality in the district of Nordsachsen, in Saxony, Germany.
-His brother Paul Ritterbusch was one of the most prominent NS science functionaries.
+His brother, Paul Ritterbusch was one of the most prominent NS science functionaries.
 Another brother, Fritz Ritterbusch, was a Hauptsturmführer of the Waffen-SS and Allgemeine-SS, a member of the guard staff of several Nazi concentration camps, and the commander of the Trautenau-Parschnitz camp.

 Life and work

-Ritterbusch participated as a company commander in World War I. In 1923 he joined the NSDAP (Member No. 6,316).
+Ritterbusch participated as a company commander in World War I. In 1923, he joined the NSDAP (Member No. 6,316).
 During the Kampfzeit ("the time of struggle") before 1933, he allegedly worked as a Gauleiter ("Party Leader") for a while.
-In 1937 he became the Kreisleiter ("County Leader") of the NSDAP in Torgau, Gau Halle-Merseburg.
+In 1937, he became the Kreisleiter ("County Leader") of the NSDAP in Torgau, Gau Halle-Merseburg.

-In the fall of 1939 Ritterbusch was considered by the staff of the Parteikanzlei ("Deputy Führer") for the position of Stellvertreter-Gauleiter ("Deputy Gau Leader").
+In the fall of 1939, Ritterbusch was considered by the staff of the Parteikanzlei ("Deputy Führer") for the position of Stellvertreter-Gauleiter ("Deputy Gau Leader").
 In September 1939, Helmuth Friedrichs, a department head on the staff of Deputy Führer Rudolf Hess, classified him "to be used on all duties".

 After the German occupation of the Netherlands in May 1940, Ritterbusch was assigned to its administration in June.
 There he was subordinated as Reichskommissar Arthur Seyss-Inquart's Commissioner for the occupied Netherlands' province of North Brabant, to Commissioner-General for Special Duties, Fritz Schmidt.
 In a report Schmidt judged him to be "the best commissioner of the Reichskommissar in Holland".

 From October 1941, Ritterbusch was head of Department II B in the Parteikanzlei ("Party Chancellery") of the NSDAP.
 Department II B was responsible for the reporting system, propaganda and "celebration organization", as well as training issues within the NSDAP.

 Following Schmidt's death under uncertain circumstances in June 1943, Heinrich Himmler and Martin Bormann agreed to appoint Ritterbusch as his successor as Commissioner-General for Special Duties for the Netherlands.
 Accordingly, Adolf Hitler appointed Ritterbusch to the position and also as Head of the Netherlands Division of the NSDAP.
 Ritterbusch was thus directly subordinated to Reichskommissar Arthur Seyss-Inquart as one of his four assistants.
 After Seyss-Inquart and SS representative Hanns Rauter, Ritterbusch was the third most important NS functionary in the occupation administration of the Netherlands.
 During his time in office, Ritterbusch's highest rank in the hierarchy of the NSDAP was Hauptdienstleiter ("Head Service Leader").